The Executive Branch

-Joseph R. Biden is the 47th Vice President of the United States.
-Of the 45 previous Vice Presidents, nine have succeeded to the Presidency, and four have been elected to the Presidency in their own right.
+Michael R. Pence is the 48th Vice President of the United States.
+Of the 47 previous Vice Presidents, nine have succeeded to the Presidency, and four have been elected to the Presidency in their own right.
 The duties of the Vice President, outside of those enumerated in the Constitution, are at the discretion of the current President.
 Each Vice President approaches the role differently — some take on a specific policy portfolio, others serve simply as a top adviser to the President.

 The Vice President has an office in the West Wing of the White House, as well as in the nearby Eisenhower Executive Office Building.
 Like the President, he also maintains an official residence, at the United States Naval Observatory in Northwest Washington, D.C.
 This peaceful mansion, has been the official home of the Vice President since 1974 — previously, Vice Presidents had lived in their own private residences.
 The Vice President also has his own limousine, operated by the United States Secret Service, and flies on the same aircraft the President uses — but when the Vice President is aboard, the craft are referred to as Air Force Two and Marine Two.

 Every day, the President of the United States is faced with scores of decisions, each with important consequences for America's future.
 To provide the President with the support that he or she needs to govern effectively, the Executive Office of the President (EOP) was created in 1939 by President Franklin D. Roosevelt.
 The EOP has responsibility for tasks ranging from communicating the President's message to the American people to promoting our trade interests abroad.